homeylab/bookstack-file-exporter/README.md

 4. plaintext

 ### Use Case
-The main use case is to backup all docs in a directory-tree format to cover the scenarios:
+The main use case is to backup all docs in a relational directory-tree format to cover the scenarios:

-1. Offline copy wanted.
+1. Share docs with another person to keep locally.
-2. Back up at a file level as an accessory or alternative to disk and volume backups.
+2. Offline copy wanted.
-3. Share docs with another person to keep locally.
+3. Back up at a file level as an accessory or alternative to disk and volume backups.
-4. Migrate to Markdown documenting for simplicity.
+4. Migrate all Bookstack page contents to Markdown documenting for simplicity.
-5. Provide an easy way to do automated file backups locally, in docker, or kubernetes.
+5. Provide an easy way to do automated file backups locally, in docker, or kubernetes for Bookstack page contents.

 ## Using This Application
 Ensure a valid configuration is provided when running this application.
 See [Configuration](#Configuration) section for more details.